-To explore what factors determine which percentage of the nation's schools offer afterschool science programs and additional study time spent on science per student, aggregated at the national level (RQ3), three independent variables were selected from the school, the parent, and the student levels.
+To explore what factors determine which percentage of the nation's schools offer after-school science programs and additional study time spent on science per student, aggregated at the national level (RQ3), three independent variables were selected from the school, the parent, and the student levels.
 They are the percentage of full-time teachers at the school, the degree of parental volunteering, and student motivation.
 The variables in the model were chosen based on the results of previous studies.
 The simplicity of the model and availability of the data were also considered.

 Independent variable Item and Scales RQ2 Education expenditure (Thousands USD) Regular classes (hours) Cumulative expenditure per student between 6 and 15 years of age Equivalent USD converted using PPP Hours per week allotted for science classes in regular lessons RQ3 Full-time teachers (%) Percentage of full-time teachers in the school A full-time teacher is employed at least 90% of the time as a teacher for the full school year.
 Parental volunteering (%) Percentage of parents who volunteered in physical or extracurricular activities Percentage of students who agreed or strongly agreed with the following statements: How much do you agree with the statements below?
-Making an effort in my school science subject(s) is worth it because this will Student motivation (%) What I learn in my school science subject(s) is total it because any thin help me in the work I want to do later on.
+Student motivation (%) Making an effort in my school science subject(s) is worth it because this will help me in the work I want to do later on.
 What I learn in my school science subject(s) is important for me because I need this for what I want to do later on.
 Studying my school science subject(s) is worthwhile for me because what I learn will improve my career prospects.
 Many things I learn in my school science subject(s) will help me to get a job.